Understanding the Different Types of Spinal Cord Injury

 Your spinal cord is a soft, rope-like structure of millions of nerves and is surrounded (and protected) by 29 vertebral bones that make up the spinal column.
 The vertebrae are stacked one on top of another, and each has a hole, creating a canal through which your spinal cord passes.
 The vertebrae are cushioned from one another by spongy material called disks.
 Ligaments hold the vertebrae in the proper alignment.

 The spine is separated into four sections.
-The cervical segment that constitute the neck, the thoracic segment, that run to the waist and attach to the ribs, the lower spine, or lumbar segment which essentially constitutes the lower back and lastly, the sacrum, or sacral segment, consisting of five fused vertebrae near the buttocks and above the tailbone.
+The cervical segment constitutes the neck; the thoracic segment, which runs to the waist and attaches to the ribs; the lower spine, or lumbar segment, which essentially constitutes the lower back; and lastly, the sacrum, or sacral segment, consists of five fused vertebrae near the buttocks and above the tailbone.

 Your spinal cord is a complex, fragile bundle of nerve fibres bound like a cable and less than an inch wide.
 It’s the primary connection between the brain and the rest of the body.
 It runs from the base of the brain down to the lower back and is surrounded by bone for protection.
 The spinal nerves are paired and travel to various parts of the body.
 There are 31 pairs of spinal nerves, numbered according to sections of your spinal column.